Call for Abstract

 - Track 1-7GMP requirements & standards

 Roles of pharmaceutical inspection convention and co-operation scheme (PIC/S) are to improve co-operation in the field of Good Manufacturing Practices between regulatory authorities and the pharmaceutical industry.
 The FDA regulations and CFR are responsible for protecting and promoting public health through the regulation and supervision of all the products available in the market to ensure patient compliance.
-EU-GMP guidelines are needed to maintain the quality which is stricter when compared to WHO-GMP guidelines.
+EU-GMP guidelines are needed to maintain the products quality which is stricter when compared to WHO-GMP guidelines.

 - Track 2-1Roles of pharmaceutical inspection convention and co-operation scheme (PIC/S)